home-assistant/home-assistant.io/source/_integrations/hangouts.markdown

 If you are sure your email and password are correct, but the integration says the login is invalid then you would need to use the manual authentication method.

-To use the manual method, first you would need to obtain an authorization code (see [instructions below](#steps-to-obtain-authorization-code) for details).
-Once the code is obtained fill in the form with your email, password and the authorization code to complete authentication.
+To use the manual method, first, you would need to obtain an authorization code (see [instructions below](#steps-to-obtain-authorization-code) for details).
+Once the code is obtained, fill in the form with your email, password, and authorization code to complete authentication.

 ### Steps to obtain Authorization Code: